 6 Nicosia (Lefkosia/Lefkoşa)

-Cyprus’s capital, with a wealth of monuments, museums and good shopping and eating, can, for the first time since 1974, be treated as a single city: visit either from Girne or from Larnaka.
-You can cross from one side to the other in a matter of minutes.
+Cyprus’s capital, with a wealth of monuments, museums and good shopping and eating, offers a taste of both north and south Cyprus – you can cross from one side to the other in a matter of minutes.

 7 Gazimağusa (Famagusta)